pqros/PSCLAN/process.md

 ### Week 5 - 6

-Tutorail: Learned scikit-learn and more machine learning algorithms (linear regression, logistic regression, decision tree, random forest, etc).
+Tutorial: Learned scikit-learn and more machine learning algorithms (linear regression, logistic regression, decision tree, random forest, etc).
 TD2.

 Algorithms and their implementation with scikit-learn (functions and parameters).
 Self-reading.